A Heuristic Framework for Next-Generation Models of Geostrophic Convective Turbulence: Introduction

-In Section \ref{regime}, we describe the behavioral regimes found in theoretical studies of rotating convection as well as the behaviors observed so far in laboratory experiments and DNS.
-In Section \ref{expdes}, we outline the design considerations for laboratory experiments to access and characterize these regimes.
+In Section \ref{regime}, we review the behavioral regimes found in theoretical studies of rotating convection as well as the heat transfer scalings and flow transitions observed so far in laboratory experiments and DNS.
+In Section \ref{optim}, the design considerations for laboratory experiments to access and characterize these regimes are outlined.
 In Section \ref{constr}, we discuss the rotational and heat transfer constraints needed for ensuring that the physics remains within the bounds of classical Boussinesq rotating convection.
-To contextualize these design considerations and theoretical constraints, we will detail the achievable parameter ranges in several extreme rotating convection experiments, shown in Figure \ref{F:imgs}.
-Our findings and predictions are summarized in Section \ref{disc}.
+To contextualize these experimental considerations with respect to flow regime predictions, we detail the achievable parameter ranges in a collection of extreme rotating convection devices (pictured in Figure \ref{F:imgs}).
+The significance of such laboratory experiments toward understanding geophysical systems is discussed in Section \ref{disc}.